 It's a strange experience painting a scene on the approximation of a human skull.
 I'm usually so careful as to how I express the inner personality of my sitter through meticulous skin tone, facial features, dress and the other objects in the painting.
-This skull demanded that I change my way of thinking to portray everything on the face and head, to think about how to express my concept on a three dimensional object instead of a three dimensional object on a flat surface.
+This skull demanded that I change my way of thinking to express my concept on a three dimensional object instead of a three dimensional object on a flat surface.

 I loved painting this skull, it was a challenge to take different landscapes and meld them together to form a cohesive whole.
 I love the work of Escher and I thought of his work while I was designing this skull.